 - 1. Preparation of Subgrade: Before the RCC processing begins, prepare the subgrade in accordance with Section 208 of the SCDOT Standard Specifications. - 2.
 Quality Control Test Specimens: For each day's production, up to 1500 cubic yards of mix produced, prepare at least three sets of test specimens in accordance with ASTM C 1435 under the direct observation of the RCE or RCE's representative.
 A set of specimens consists of three cylinders.
 Make an additional three sets for each additional 1500 cubic yards or fraction thereof.
 Cure and transport the specimens to the Contractor's (or mix producer's) Office of Materials and Research-approved laboratory in accordance with ASTM C 31.
 Test two cylinders for compressive strength in accordance with ASTM C 39 at 3 days, 7 days, and 28 days under the direct observation of the RCE or RCE's representative.
 If the measured compressive strength between two cylinders varies by more than 10 percent of the stronger cylinder, test the third cylinder and average the results of the three cylinders.
-Otherwise, average the measured compressive strength of the lot.
+Otherwise, average the measured compressive strengths of the two cylinders tested at 28 days to determine the compressive strength of the lot.
 Retain the compressive strength test results for inspection by the RCE.